SmartBear/hiptest-api-documentation/source/includes/_test_folders.md

     -H 'client: <your client id>'
 ```

-> The data you want to include in the response must be coma-separated
+> The data you want to include in the response must be comma-separated

 You can use the JSONAPI [include syntax](http://jsonapi.org/format/#fetching-includes) to fetch additional data
 about your tests.